Prophecy Fulfilled by Israel – Summary

 Behold, I will take the sons of Israel from among the nations where they have gone … and bring them into their own land (Ezekiel 37.21)

 Jews are coming from all over the world, from wherever they have been scattered amongst the nations.
 The first wave of immigration started in 1882 and particularly involved Jews from Russia and Romania.
 By 2008 the number of Jews living in Israel was more than any other country since the year 70 AD.
 Why this return?
-It is an end-time sign to the nations that God is about to intervene in world affairs:
+This prophecy fulfilled by Israel is an end-time sign to the nations that God is about to intervene in world affairs:

 He will raise a banner for the nations and gather the exiles of Israel; He will assemble the scattered people of Judah from the four corners of the earth (Isaiah 11:12)